N1colTeng/COGS118BFinalProject/codes/readme.md

 eigsort.m is from hw3. viewcolumn.m is from hw4 with a little modification on the size of the picture reconstructed (from 60x60 to 15x16).

-In real tests, I used the mvsc_compare_two.m.
+In real tests, I used mvsc_compare_two.m.